microsoft/AIforEarthDataSets/data/goes-r.md

 # NOAA GOES-R

+Some of these datasets are also queryable through the [Planetary Computer's STAC API](https://planetarycomputer.microsoft.com/catalog?filter=goes).
+We recommend getting the URLs in Blob Storage through the STAC API wherever possible.

 ## Overview

-Weather imagery from the GOES-16 and GOES-17 satellites.
+Weather imagery from the GOES-16, GOES-17, and GOES-18 satellites.

 The [GOES-R](https://www.goes-r.gov/) (Geostationary Operational Environmental Satellite) program images weather phenomena from a set of satellites in geostationary orbits.
 The GOES-16 and GOES-17 satellites are the first two of four planned GOES-R satellites.